lockss/lockss-rtd-manual/docs/installing/running.rst

 *  Checking that the ``lockss`` system user and group exist.
 No user interaction is expected.

-*  Configuring :program:`iptables`, :program:`firewalld` and :program:`ufw` for K3s.
+*  Configuring :program:`firewalld` and :program:`ufw` for K3s.
 If applicable, you will be prompted to confirm before your system configuration is modified.
 You may incidentally be prompted for your :program:`sudo` password.

 *  Configuring CoreDNS for K3s.
 If applicable, you will be prompted to enter non-loopback IP addresses of DNS servers.